rakshith-dasari/workout-tracker/README.md

 ## License

-This project is private and not licensed for public use.
+This project is open source and available under the MIT License.
+However, the workout data contained within may be personal and should be treated accordingly.